Abjad/abjad/trunk/abjad/docs/chapters/examples/mozart/index.rst

 controlling the overall *look* of a musical document, often through its `\header`, `\layout` and `\paper` blocks.
 Abjad, in turn, gives us object-oriented access to these settings through the its `lilyfiletools` module.

-We'll use `lilyfiletools.make_basic_lily_file` to wrap our piano staff inside a LilyFile instance.
+We'll use :py:func:`abjad.tools.lilyfiletools.make_basic_lily_file` to wrap our :py:class:`~abjad.tools.scoretools.PianoStaff` inside a
+:py:class:`~abjad.tools.lilyfiletools.LilyFile` instance.
 From there we can access the other "blocks" of our document to add a title, a composer's name, change the global staff size, paper size, staff spacing and so forth.

 ::